-The Big Barn complex is made up of three barns and additions assembled over a period of about eighty years.
+The Big Barn complex is made up of three barns and additions assembled over a period of about one hundred and eighty years.

 The first barn was an embankment barn facing south constructed shortly before the house was built in 1844.
-It has a traditional hay loft on the west side with a threshing or wagon floor on the east.
-Below are two stalls for the work animals.
+With a traditional hay loft on the west side with a threshing or wagon floor on the east.
+There are two stalls for the work animals below.

-The second construction was the northern portion of the east barn.
-This barn housed animals below and tools above.
-The little sleigh shed was added about this same time.
+The northern portion of the east barn housed animals below and tools above.
+There is little sleigh shed on the north side.

 Curious Lambs on Mom